It has been many months since we first closed Horseshoe Cottage Farm and Bradgate Caravan Site due to Coronavirus pandemic.

 We will only accept non contactless payment via BACS/internet banking

-There will be no cancellation charge, however short notice is given, if proof of Covid-19 infection is provided for you or a member of your party or if you or they have been quarantined due to exposure to the virus.
+There will be no cancellation charge, however short notice is given, if proof of Covid-19 infection is provided for you or a member of your party or if you.

 Guest & Staff Health